GivEnergy/giv_tcp/README.md

 An example payload can be found below and further details can be seen in the GivEnergy Docs to be found here: XXXXXXX

 {
-    "enable": true,
     "start": "0100",
     "finish": "0400",
     "chargeToPercent": "100"
 }

-The full call to set the chargeTimeslot would then be:

-`python3 write.py setChargeSlot1 '{"enable": true,"start": "0100","finish": "0400","chargeToPercent": "100"}'`

 Available control functions are:
 | Function                | Payload       |  Description                      |